logankmcneely/unsplash-browser/README.md

 #### Set Up

-Clone repository
+1. Clone repository

-Install dependencies:
+2. Install dependencies:
 ```
 npm install
 ```

-Get a free API key from [Unsplash](https://unsplash.com/developers "Unsplash Developer Page")
+3. Get a free API key from [Unsplash](https://unsplash.com/developers "Unsplash Developer Page")

-In the root folder of the project create a file named **".env"**.
-[Learn more](https://create-react-app.dev/docs/adding-custom-environment-variables/ "Adding Custom Enviornment Variables in React")
+4. In the root folder of the project create a file named `.env"` [Learn more](https://create-react-app.dev/docs/adding-custom-environment-variables/ "Adding Custom Enviornment Variables in React")

-In the newly created **.env** file add the following line replacing \<YOUR API KEY\> with your newly aquired key and save the file.
+In the newly created `.env` file add the following line replacing \<YOUR API KEY\> with your newly aquired key and save the file.
 ```
 REACT_APP_API_KEY=<YOUR API KEY>
 ```

-Run Server:
+5. Run Server:
 ```
 npm run dev
 ```